-The Conference of Cantonal Directors of Culture (CCDC) and the Conference of Swiss Cities on Cultural Matters (CSCC) were established more as discussion forums than horizontal coordination bodies.
-Both meet biannually and invite representatives of the Swiss Federal Office of Culture and the Pro Helvetia Foundation to attend as observers.
+The Conference of Cantonal Directors of Culture (CCDC) and the Municipalities’ culture conference (SKK) were established more as discussion forums than horizontal coordination bodies.
+Both meet biannually and invite representatives of the Swiss Federal Office of Culture and the Swiss Arts Council Pro Helvetia to attend as observers.
 There is little cooperation between the two conferences.
-By contrast, the new Culture Promotion Act envisages a clear division of tasks and closer cooperation among all levels of state.
-On 25 October 2011, the federal government, cantons, cities, and communes signed a Convention for a National Dialogue on Culture.
-This can be considered a first important step toward the implementation of the Dispatch on Culture.

 The FOC, the Swiss Arts Council Pro Helvetia, PRS and the SADC meet regularly to exchange information, and coordinate and cooperate on projects, programmes, mandates and international collaborative ventures.